Menu

 Once your products arrive, they can be ordered and fulfilled.
 Easy, right?
 Amazon handles the bulk of customer service, returns, and questions.
 You’ll get paid every two weeks, with the automatic deduction of Amazon FBA fees.

-If you happen to be merchant fulfilling orders through an existing seller account, it is possible to convert existing inventory to FBA.
+If you happen to be merchant fulfilling orders through an existing seller account, you can convert existing inventory to FBA.
 This is accomplished by going to the Manage Orders page in Seller Central and selecting Change to Fulfilled by Amazon from the Actions drop-down menu.

 Amazon’s commission, or “referral fee” is paid on each item sold.
 These costs are taken out post-sale and are assessed by category.
 For a full list of Amazon’s referral fee percentages and the applicable minimum referral fee, look at Amazon’s list of referral fees on Seller Central.